julianaaguilar/Settlements-and-Fires/README.md

 	/near-real-time/firms/active-fire-data

 	2. Settlements
 	We use Global Human Settlement Layers (GHSL) from the European Commission.
 	These data contain an information layer on built-up presence as derived by the ad-hoc Landsat 8 collection 2013/2014.
+Resolution: 250m; Year: 2014.

 	Downloaded from:
 	   http://cidportal.jrc.ec.europa.eu/ftp/jrc-opendata/GHSL/GHS_BUILT_LDSMT_GLOBE_R2015B/GHS_BUILT_LDS2014_GLOBE_R2016A_54009_250/

-	Resolution: 250m

-	Year: 2014

 # About the files
 	The files we use in this project are heavy, and can't be uploaded to github.

 	Additional files: https://www.dropbox.com/sh/825bo6b7atkl067/AACQwhnEzO5_DmeQAismH_wya?dl=0

 	1. Fires (optional): We uploaded a small sample to github (South America), but the complete set of files can be downloaded from the link above.
 	Instructions: i) Extract the file "Fires.zip" to "Fire-database/FireTracker/app/data/fires_regions"; ii) Modify "Fire-database/FireTracker/app/__init__.py" to include the complete list of countries.
 	Exact insructions are given in the code.

 	2. Settlements (Required): The folder is empty.
 	Instructions: i) Extract the file "Settlements.zip" to "Fire-database/FireTracker/app/data/GHSL".

 # The webpage
 	The webpage was built using flask.
 It produces three types of outputs:
 	1. Fires: dynamic map with specified parameters (country, fires confidence level and time frame of occurence).
 	Placing the mouse at each fire shows time and date of registration.
 	2. Settlements: static map showing GHLS data for the specified country.
 Available only for few countries.
 	3. Fires and settlements: dynamic map with specified parameters (country, fires confidence level and time frame of occurence).
 Placing the mouse at each fire shows time, date of registration and percent of settled area around the fire.
 This data is only available for Colombia.

+	Sample data:
+	As mentioned, github only includes a demo version.
+If complete files are downloaded as previously specified you need to modify "/app/__init__.py" to reflect these changes.

-	Instructions
+# Instructions -Option 1
 	0. Extract "Settlements.zip" to "Fire-database/FireTracker/app/data/GHSL".
 	1. Change your directory to "/Fire-database/Firetracker/"
 	2. Install pipenv.
 Follow these instructions:https://www.dropbox.com/sh/825bo6b7atkl067/AACQwhnEzO5_DmeQAismH_wya?dl=0